ImKindaOkAtCoding/Anime-Script/README.md

 # What Is Anime-Script?
-    Anime Script is a terminal app without a GUI, You can view many different anime scenes and characters all of them with different emotions.
+    Anime Script is a terminal app without a GUI, You can view many different anime scenes and characters.
+    All of them with different emotions.
     All from your terminal.
 # Version's
   # V.2
     (Coming Soon)